Loading…

 Sagar Kesarpu

-Senior Principal Application Engineer, Discover Financial Services
+Senior Principal Application Engineer

 Passionate about leveraging technology to drive innovation and solve technical problems.
 I am a tech enthusiast with a keen interest in cloud computing, open source and emerging technologies.
 With a curiosity-driven mid set and a commitment to continuous learning, I enjoy exploring...
 Read More →